 As I mentioned earlier, I am a volunteer on the Wine Competition Committee.
 In November, we have a Wine Competition (this past November, we had 2,499 entries).
 Many of these wines are then served in the Wine Garden during the Show, and it is a great place to relax and enjoy the (usually wonderful) March weather in Texas.
 I have fun catching up with friends and having a glass or two of wine.
 Also, they often have live music.
 You may not think that wine fits in with HLSR’s mission but viticulture is a part of agriculture, so it fits in well.

-There is so much to see and to do at the Houston Livestock Show and Rodeo – I have barely touched on much of it.
+There is so much to see and to do at the Houston Livestock Show and Rodeo – I have barely touched on it.
 It is such a great organization and truly impacts the lives of so many youth in Texas.
 HLSR is committed to providing close to $13 million in scholarships in 2016.
-I am so lucky to be a part of the organization.
+I am so lucky to be a part of the organization and have enjoyed my time volunteering on the HLSR committees.
 If ever you can plan a trip to Houston during the Show, I think you would have a great time getting to see and be a part of this spectacular event!

 - You can purchase tickets to gain entry to the grounds (including the Wine Garden, horse arena, carnival, and livestock exhibition halls) on site on the day you are going.